DBCG/crmi-ig/input/pages/artifact-repository-service.md

     6. **SHOULD** support latestFromTxServer parameter
     7. **SHOULD** support experimentalBehavior parameter
     8. **SHOULD** support releaseLabel parameter
+    9. **SHOULD** respond with a transaction-response bundle which contains the contents of all updated resources
 11. **SHOULD** support _clone_ using the [$clone](OperationDefinition-crmi-clone.html) operation
     2. **SHOULD** support id parameter
     4. **SHOULD** support version parameter
+    5. **SHOULD** respond with a transaction-response bundle which contains the contents of all created resources
 12. **SHOULD** support _diff_ using the [$artifact-diff](OperationDefinition-crmi-artifact-diff.html) operation
     1. **SHALL** support target parameter
     2. **SHALL** support source parameter